rahulmahadevan/Web-Crime-Reporting-System/README.md

 The chatbot also gives other information such as location, phone numbers of police departments, fire department, and other law enforcement agencies.
 The details of law enforcement are always present in the footer of every page.

-*NOTE: This is a team project worked out at Aurora's Technological and Research Institute (College) My part was to Implemented getBotmessage and contactList functions Major credit goes to my team memeber, Ragi Shivani*
+*NOTE: This is a team project worked out at Aurora's Technological and Research Institute (College).
+My part was to Implemented getBotmessage and contactList functions.
+Major credit goes to my team memeber, Ragi Shivani*